ovhlabs/knowledge-base/en/_posts/2016-04-25-marathon-container-metrics.md

 ---
 layout: post
-title:  "Marathon containers metrics in PaaS Timeseries"
+title:  "Marathon containers metrics in DBaaS Time Series"
 categories: Docker
 author: devatoria
 lang: en
 ---

-We integrated the Docker PaaS with the [Timeseries PaaS lab](https://www.runabove.com/iot-paas-timeseries.xml), to allow you to graph your application metrics about your containers in a Grafana dashboard.
+We integrated the Docker PaaS with the [DBaaS Time Series](https://www.ovh.com/fr/dbaas/timeseries/), to allow you to graph your application metrics about your containers in a Grafana dashboard.
 We automatically send metrics for:

 - CPU usage
 - memory usage